-- 1. many models and hypotheses are formulated in ways that make them fundamentally non-testable; in particular, this tends to be the case in nonparametric setups; - such difficulties arise in basic apparently well-defined problems, such as: (a) testing an hypothesis about a mean when the observations are independent and identically distributed (i.i.d.; (b) testing an hypothesis about a mean (or a median) with heteroskedasticity of unknown form; (c) testing the unit root hypothesis on an autoregressive model whose order can be arbitrarily large; - 3. some parameters tend to be non-testable (badly identified) in nonparametric models while others are not; in particular, non-testability easily occurs for moments (e.g., means, variances) while it does not for quantiles (e.g., medians); from this viewpoint, moments are not a good way of representing the properties of distributions in nonparametric setups, while quantiles are; - 4. these phenomena underscore parametric nonseparability problems: statements about a given parameter (often interpreted as the parameter of interest) are not empirically meaningful without supplying information about other parameters (often called nuisance parameters); but hypotheses that set both the parameter of interest and some nuisance parameters may well be testable in such circumstances, so that the development of appropriate inference procedures should start from a joint approach; - 5. to the extent that asymptotic distributional theory is viewed as a way of producing statistical methods which are valid under "weak" distributional assumptions, it is fundamentally misleading because, under nonparametric assumptions, such approximations are arbitrarily bad in finite samples.
+- 3. some parameters tend to be non-testable (badly identified) in nonparametric models while others are not; in particular, non-testability easily occurs for moments (e.g., means, variances) while it does not for quantiles (e.g., medians); from this viewpoint, moments are not a good way of representing the properties of distributions in non-parametric set-ups, while quantiles are so; - 4. these phenomena underscore parametric non-separability problems: statements about a given parameter (often interpreted as the parameter of interest) are not empirically meaningful without information about other parameters (often called nuisance parameters); but hypotheses that set both the parameter of interest and some nuisance parameters may well be testable in such circumstances, so that the development of appropriate inference procedures should start from a joint approach; - 5. to the extent that asymptotic distributional theory is viewed as a way of producing statistical methods that are valid under 'weak' distributional assumptions, it is fundamentally misleading because, under non-parametric assumptions, such approximations are arbitrarily bad in finite samples.

-Concerning weak instruments, we will review the associated problems and proposed solutions, with an emphasis on finite-sample properties and the development of tests and confidence sets which are robust to the presence of weak instruments.
+Concerning weak instruments, we will review the associated problems and proposed solutions, with an emphasis on finite-sample properties and the development of tests and confidence sets that are robust to the presence of weak instruments.
 In particular, the following points will be stressed:

-1. in accordance with basic statistical theory, one should always look for pivots as the fundamental ingredient for building tests and confidence sets; this principle appears to be especially important when identification problems are present;
+- 1. in accordance with basic statistical theory, one should always look for pivots as the fundamental ingredient for building tests and confidence sets; this principle appears to be especially important when identification problems are present; - 2. parametric non-separability arises in striking ways when some parameters may not be identified, so that proper pivots may easily involve many more parameters than the parameter of interest; this also indicates that the common distinction between parameters of interest and nuisance parameters can be quite arbitrary, if not misleading; - 3. important additional criteria for evaluating procedures in such contexts include various forms of invariance (or robustness), such as: (a) robustness to weak instruments; (b) robustness to instrument exclusion; (c) robustness to the specification of the model for the endogenous explanatory variables in the equation(s) of interest; - 4. weak instrument problems underscore in a striking way the limitations of large-sample arguments for deriving and evaluating inference procedures; - 5. very few informative pivotal functions have been proposed in the context of simultaneous equations models;

-- parametric nonseparability arises in striking ways when some parameters may not be identified, so that proper pivots may easily involve many more parameters than the parameter of interest; this also indicates that the common distinction between parameters of interest and nuisance parameters can be quite arbitrary, if not misleading; - 3. important additional criteria for evaluating procedures in such contexts include various forms of invariance (or robustness), such as: (a) robustness to weak instruments; (b) robustness to instrument exclusion; (c) robustness to the specification of the model for the endogenous explanatory variables in the equation(s) of interest; - 4. weak instrument problems underscore in a striking way the limitations of large-sample arguments for deriving and evaluating inference procedures; - 5. very few informative pivotal functions have been proposed in the context of simultaneous equations models; - 6. the early statistic proposed by Anderson and Rubin (1949, AR) constitutes one of the (very rare) truly pivotal functions proposed for SEM; furthermore, it satisfies all the invariance properties listed above, so that it may reasonably be viewed as a fundamental building block for developing reliable inference procedures in the presence of weak instruments; - 7. a fairly complete set of inference procedures that allow one to produce tests and confidence sets for all model parameters can be obtained through projection techniques; - 8. various extensions and improvements over the AR method are possible, especially in improving power; however, it is important to note that these often come at the expense of using large-sample approximations or giving up robustness.
+- 6. the early statistic proposed by Anderson and Rubin (1949, AR) constitutes one of the (very rare) truly pivotal functions proposed for SEM; furthermore, it satisfies all the invariance properties listed above, so that it may reasonably viewed as a fundamental building block for developing reliable inference procedures in the presence of weak instruments; - 7. a fairly complete set of inference procedures that allow one to produce tests and confidence sets for all model parameters can be obtained through projection techniques; - 8. various extensions and improvements over the AR method are possible, especially in improving power; however, it is important to note that these often come at the expense of using large-sample approximations or giving up robustness.